 3. Power-Type – Many guitarists hook their tremolos up to a pedal board.
 These pedal boards allow you to hard wire multiple effects pedals to a daisy chain of devices so that you can select the sound that you want to hear when you play.
 These pedal boards wire directly into your amp and your guitar so that you get power directly from the amp's power conversion system while you also run the sound through.
-This is an easy way to power your device, but there are also tremolo pedals with battery power that work great as well.
+It is an easy way to power your device, but there are also tremolo pedals with battery power that work great as well.

 4. Size – The most iconic effects pedal shape is the first one.
-This is the device that has become known as the Dunlop Crybaby wah is a large stapler-shaped wah pedal that has been used by legendary guitarists like Jimmy Hendrix.
+This is the device that has become known as the Dunlop Crybaby wah is a great stapler-shaped wah pedal that has used by legendary guitarists like Jimmy Hendrix.
 Some consider this shaping to be best tremolo pedal design available, but many also like a smaller sized device that has foot switches and more effects dials.
 Unfortunately, which device is the best tremolo pedal for guitar when you play will greatly depend on your personal style, so practice to see what you like.

 5. Other Considerations – When selecting a new tremolo, you'll also want to consider the a few additional features as well:

 - Bypass System – There are three types of bypass – single bypass, true bypass, and logic bypass.
 Here is a more detail write up on pedal bypass systems.

 - Single is the original style, and with this system, there is some frequency loss and reduced dynamic range.

 - True Bypass has a dual switch system so that the tone will go through cleanly, reducing frequency loss significantly.
 Many guitarists prefer it.